typesafehub/prod-suite-management-doc/guides/lagom-dcos-marathon-deploy-microservices/src/main/paradox/index.md

 chirper-marathon/activity-stream-impl  1.1.14-SNAPSHOT  072cb98868d5  20 hours ago  760MB
 ```

-Finally, the images need to be pushed to a Docker registry.
+Then, the images need to be pushed to a Docker registry.
 This assumes that `docker login` has been used to
 authenticate as necessary.
 Be sure to update the `VERSION` and `REGISTRY` variables as necessary.

 <pre class="code-bash prettyprint prettyprinted">